openstack/python-openstackclient/doc/source/contributor/humaninterfaceguide.rst

 Machine Output Format
 ---------------------

-Using the csv output format with a list command:
+Using the CSV output format with a list command:

 .. code-block:: bash